Therapy for Perfectionism In San Antonio

 Release the Pressure to Be Perfect

-You can keep your strengths - perseverance, strength, a strong work ethic, high achievement, while letting go of the inner critic driving these strengths into overdrive.
+You can keep your strengths, perseverance, strength, a strong work ethic, achievement, while letting go of the inner critic that’s been driving them into overdrive.

-It’s just time to live without the bondage of perfectionism.
+It’s just time to live without the bondage of perfectionism, and start moving through life with ease, strength, balance, and trust in yourself.

 FAQ : Therapy for Perfectionism in San Antonio